checolag/insect-detection-scripts/README.md

 `config_template_0+1.yaml`
 These YAML configuration files provide basic information required for an object detection model to understand the classes it will be working with.

-`training_val_config`: This configuration file sets up the parameters for training, validation, and prediction for object detection models using YOLOv8 and Detectron2 frameworks.
+`training_val_config`: This configuration file sets up the parameters for training and validation for object detection models using YOLOv8 and Detectron2 frameworks.
 It includes settings for project directories, training parameters, data augmentation values, validation settings, and specific configurations for Detectron2.
 Key functionalities include image cropping, brightness adjustment, YOLO model training and evaluation, and data split for training and validation using YAML configuration files.

 `utils.py`: This Python script integrates various computer vision functionalities, from data preprocessing (label filtering, image augmentation), model training and evaluation, K-fold cross-validation setup, and dataset handling